 After breakfast, I cut short my reverie as we hurriedly prepared for the trip.
-We also checked out since we will be back at the hotel in the late afternoon with a request to be allowed to clean up after the tour which the front desk officer readily agreed to.
+We also checked out since we will be back at the hotel in the late afternoon.
+I requested to be allowed to clean up after the tour which the front desk officer readily agreed to.

 We were picked up by a van around 8:00am.
 We made two stops to pick up more guests.
 The van wasn’t packed.
 There were 10 of us including the driver and the tour guide.
-It was about two hour trip through winding roads with a scenic view of the mountains, seas and the lush greenery.
+The trip was about two hours through winding roads with a scenic view of the mountains, seas and the lush greenery.